SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Cybernetic Ethic.md

 Yet, amidst this battle of messages and noise, Norbert beheld a more profound truth.
 As we flood a system with noise, saying less and less with more and more, we run the risk of drowning ourselves in a sea of our own empty words.

-At the heart of technology, at the core of the swirling maelstrom of information, lies the human being—fragile, flawed, but imbued with the power to shape a future where machines serve not as masters, and certainly not slaves slaves, but as companions in our quest for a life understood, flourishing, and connected.
+At the heart of technology, at the core of the swirling maelstrom of information, lies the human being—fragile, flawed, but imbued with the power to shape a future where machines serve not as masters, and certainly not slaves, but as companions in our quest for a life understood, flourishing, and connected.

 Built upon the foundation of Norbert, as well as nuggets from the likes of Aristotle, John Rawls, and Spinoza I would like to consider a new ethic for our modern age.